 When a counterparty breaches a Minnesota contract, the question is rarely whether you can do something.
 The question is which remedy fits the facts, the contract’s own language, and the result you actually want: a check, the deal performed, or your costs returned.
-Minnesota recognizes the full common-law menu (expectation, reliance, restitution, specific performance, and equitable relief) plus a separate Uniform Commercial Code (“UCC”) remedies framework for sales of goods, including buyer remedies such as cover and market-price damages and seller remedies such as resale damages, market-price damages, lost profits, and in limited cases an action for the price (Minn.
+The common law recognizes measures that protect a non-breaching party’s expectation, reliance, and restitution interests (Restatement (Second) of Contracts § 344 (1981)), along with equitable relief such as specific performance, plus a separate Uniform Commercial Code (“UCC”) remedies framework for sales of goods, including buyer remedies such as cover and market-price damages and seller remedies such as resale damages, market-price damages, lost profits, and in limited cases an action for the price (Minn.
 Stat. §§ 336.2-706, 336.2-708, 336.2-709, 336.2-712, 336.2-713, 336.2-714, 336.2-715, 336.2-716, 336.2-718, 336.2-719).
 The right move depends on whether the contract is for goods or services, whether the loss is provable in dollars, and what the parties wrote into their own remedies clauses.
 In my practice, the most common mistake is asking for the wrong measure: a plaintiff sues for the contract price when expectation damages would have produced more, or chases lost profits when reliance damages were the cleaner proof.
 For the broader context of how these claims fit alongside drafting and dispute resolution, our Minnesota business contract attorney overview sets the frame.

 What remedies are available for breach of contract in Minnesota?

-Minnesota gives the non-breaching party three monetary measures (expectation, reliance, and restitution), one equitable order (specific performance), and several statute-defined damages categories under the UCC for contracts involving the sale of goods.
-The three measures are alternatives in the sense that a plaintiff cannot obtain double recovery for the same loss — taking expectation damages and restitution for the same harm is impermissible.
+A non-breaching party has three alternative monetary measures (expectation, reliance, and restitution; Restatement (Second) of Contracts § 344 (1981)), plus the equitable remedy of specific performance and, for sales of goods, several statute-defined UCC damages categories.
+The three measures are alternatives: the non-breaching party may seek expectation or reliance to enforce the promise, or, as an alternative, restitution to prevent unjust enrichment, and cannot obtain double recovery for the same loss (Restatement (Second) of Contracts § 373 (1981)).
 But certain damage categories combine: expectation damages plus incidental damages, specific performance plus incidental relief, direct damages plus consequential damages where both are proven and not contractually limited.
 The contract itself can also redirect the analysis: a valid liquidated damages clause supplies its own number, and a limitation-of-liability clause can cap or exclude consequential damages.

 The choice between measures is strategic.
-Expectation damages put the non-breaching party in the position they would have occupied had the contract been performed.
-Reliance damages reimburse out-of-pocket costs incurred in performing or preparing to perform.
-Restitution returns the value of any benefit conferred on the breaching party.
+The Restatement (Second) of Contracts § 344 defines the three interests a contract remedy protects: your expectation interest puts you in as good a position as you would have been in had the contract been performed (the benefit of your bargain); your reliance interest reimburses loss caused by relying on the contract, putting you where you would have been had the contract never been made; and your restitution interest restores any benefit you conferred on the other party.
+Restitution alone measures the other side’s gain rather than your loss.
 Specific performance compels the actual deal.
-Each has its own proof requirements and its own ceiling.
+Each measure has its own proof requirements and its own ceiling.
 Sophisticated plaintiffs run the numbers on at least two measures before committing in pleadings, because the measure that produces the largest recovery on paper is sometimes the hardest to prove at trial.
 For a deeper view of how breach claims interact with related theories, see breach of confidence vs. breach of contract theories.

 How do Minnesota courts measure expectation damages?

-Expectation damages, often called the benefit of the bargain, put the non-breaching party in the financial position they would have been in had the contract been performed.
+Expectation damages, often called the benefit of the bargain, put the non-breaching party in the financial position they would have been in had the contract been performed (Lesmeister v.
+Dilly, 330 N.W.2d 95, 101-03 (Minn.
+1983)).
 The measure looks forward: the value the plaintiff expected from the deal, minus the cost the plaintiff was spared by not having to perform.
 Lost profits are the most common form.
 For a sale-of-goods contract, the UCC sets specific formulas that operate as the expectation measure.
 For a services contract, courts apply common-law principles and the same goal: the dollar value of full performance.

 When can the non-breaching party recover reliance damages instead?

-Reliance damages reimburse what the non-breaching party actually spent in performing or preparing to perform the contract.
+Reliance damages reimburse what the non-breaching party actually spent in performing or preparing to perform the contract, and are available as an alternative to the expectation measure (Restatement (Second) of Contracts § 349 (1981)).
 The measure looks backward, not forward.
-It is the right choice when expectation damages cannot be proven with reasonable certainty (the lost profits are too speculative, the venture was new, or the market data is missing) but the plaintiff can document real costs incurred.
+In practice it is the natural fit when expectation damages cannot be proven with reasonable certainty (the lost profits are too speculative, the venture was new, or the market data is missing) but the plaintiff can document real costs incurred.
 Hiring a subcontractor, purchasing materials, leasing space, paying nonrefundable fees: each of these can be reliance items if the contract caused the spend.

 The trade-off is the loss-on-the-deal ceiling.
-Reliance damages are reduced by any loss the breaching party can prove the plaintiff would have suffered had the contract been fully performed.
+Reliance damages are reduced by any loss the breaching party can prove with reasonable certainty the plaintiff would have suffered had the contract been fully performed (Restatement (Second) of Contracts § 349 (1981)).
 The contract price often functions as a practical cap because a plaintiff cannot use reliance to escape a bad deal they would have lost money on, but the cap is calculated against the proven loss on performance, not as an absolute legal ceiling at the contract price in every case.
 Reliance is also the practical measure when a contract was never fully formed but the plaintiff incurred substantial costs in good-faith reliance on the counterparty’s representations.
+Where no contract is formed but you acted in reliance on a promise, the doctrine supplying the recovery is promissory estoppel, which Minnesota states by reference to Restatement of Contracts § 90: a promise the promisor should reasonably expect to induce action or forbearance, and which does induce it, is binding if injustice can be avoided only by enforcement of the promise.
+Grouse v.
+Group Health Plan, Inc., 306 N.W.2d 114, 116 (Minn.
+1981), illustrates the gap it fills.
+There the promises were illusory because either side could terminate at will, so no contract existed in fact, yet the employee who quit his job and turned down another offer in reliance still recovered what he lost.
 For how reliance interacts with contract formation defenses, see the legality doctrine and unenforceable contracts and integration clauses overriding side-letter terms.

 What does restitution look for after a breach?

 Restitution measures what the breaching party received, not what the non-breaching party lost.
-The aim is to disgorge the value of any benefit conferred so the breaching party is not unjustly enriched.
+The aim is to disgorge the value of any benefit conferred so the breaching party is not unjustly enriched (Restatement (Second) of Contracts § 373 (1981)).
 A buyer who paid a deposit and received nothing recovers the deposit.
 A contractor who completed half the work and was not paid recovers the reasonable value of the work performed.
-In some circumstances, restitution may be measured by the value of the benefit conferred rather than the plaintiff’s expected profit, but courts may limit restitution where an enforceable contract governs the same subject matter or where allowing restitution would override the agreed allocation of risk between the parties.
+In some circumstances, restitution may be measured by the value of the benefit conferred rather than the plaintiff’s expected profit, but a court will not grant equitable restitution where the parties’ rights are governed by a valid, enforceable contract on the same subject matter (U.S. Fire Ins.
+Co. v.
+Minnesota State Zoological Bd., 307 N.W.2d 490, 497 (Minn.
+1981)).

 Restitution is most useful when the non-breaching party performed in advance and the breach prevented them from collecting under the contract, or when a contract is unenforceable because of a formation defect or a Statute of Frauds problem and value already changed hands.
-Where the bargain is illegal, restitution can be barred depending on the nature of the illegality and the parties’ conduct (the in pari delicto doctrine often blocks recovery where both sides participated in the prohibited transaction).
+Where value passed under an illegal bargain, recovery may be barred under the in pari delicto doctrine, which rests on judicial reluctance to intervene in disputes between parties who are both wrongdoers in equal fault and is usually applied to parties to an illegal contract (State, by Head v.
+AAMCO Automatic Transmissions, Inc., 293 Minn.
+342, 347-48, 199 N.W.2d 444, 448 (1972)).
 The measure is also alternative to expectation and reliance: a plaintiff cannot collect both the contract’s expected gain and the value of what they conferred.
 Where the contract was unwound and possession needs to be sorted, also see unlawful detention of property and the legal framework for restitution.

 What are consequential and incidental damages, and when are they recoverable?